Kuenlun/METEOSAT-Image-Proccesing/README.txt

-Converting raw satellite data into images
+**Converting raw satellite data into images**
+The main module is SatImg.py, is where all the functions are

+I have also added and example of the usage of the package: example.py

-Warnings shown
+Warnings shown due to the h5py library
 1 - A future error shows up when reading the hdf file due to the h5py library